Becoming a Radio Producer

 |Key Skills||Detail-oriented; creativity; research, multi-tasking,and interviewing skills; technical and computer experience including sound recording and editing|

 Sources: U.S. Bureau of Labor Statistics; Payscale.com; Monster.com (Job postings found in October, 2012), Southern Illinois University Carbondale, Columbia College Chicago, New England Institute of Technology

-Most radio producer jobs require a bachelor's degree in either audio arts, mass media, radio production or journalism.
+The first step towards becoming a radio producer is to earn bachelor's degree.
+Most radio producer jobs require a bachelor's degree in audio arts, mass media, radio production or journalism.
 These degree programs are often offered through a school's college of communication arts and mass communication.
 These 4-year programs offer courses in media law, electronic media performance, radio and audio production, audio engineering and writing for the media arts.

 The second step towards becoming a radio producer is to establish industry contacts.
 Seek out opportunities to work in radio production as early and as often as possible.
 Most jobs in the field require prior production experience, and the best way to gain it is through internships.
 Interns may learn skills such as researching, voicing, interviewing and audio editing, key stills in establishing a career in radio production.

 The third step toward becoming a radio producer is to create a portfolio of work.
 Begin producing radio programs right away, focusing on a specific area of interest i.e. news, documentaries or music.
 The work you produce work is more important than your resume.
 The programs in your portfolios can later be shown to potential employers.
 Some school programs may allow students to create radio projects using state-of-the-art computer programs.
 Most public radio stations offer public access radio shows and are a good production resource for growing your portfolio.